d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 in case we ever want to evaluate the probabilities output by our model.
-But instead of passing softmax probabilities into our new loss function, we will just pass the logits and compute the softmax and its log all at once inside the softmax_cross_entropy loss function, which does smart things like the log-sum-exp trick ([see on Wikipedia](https://en.wikipedia.org/wiki/LogSumExp)).
+But instead of passing softmax probabilities into our new loss function, we will just pass the logits and compute the softmax and its log all at once inside the cross entropy loss function, which does smart things like the log-sum-exp trick ([see on Wikipedia](https://en.wikipedia.org/wiki/LogSumExp)).

 ```{.python .input}